top of page

 The organization began modestly.
 In its first year, NorCal Sports Officials worked with just one adult baseball league and a single adult baseball tournament.
 Omoto personally handled much of the scheduling, training, and officiating himself.
 What the organization lacked in size, however, it made up for with a commitment to professionalism, reliability, and a strong philosophy of officiating.

 That philosophy was deeply rooted in Omoto’s own experience in sports, which began when he was still a teenager.
 In 1978, he began coaching and quickly learned the game from a unique perspective at a young age.
 During the 1980s, he coached alongside his father, legendary and icon on the Monterey Peninsula, Ben Omoto who had a lasting influence on how Omoto approached athletics.
+His father shared a piece of advice that Omoto carried throughout his career:

 “If you're going to coach, you need to officiate.
 And if you're going to officiate, you need to coach.”